Emotional Support Animal Letter

-Any type of animal could be considered an ESA – a dog, cat, rat, snake, etc. They do not have any special training and Per the Fair Housing Act, ESAs are only permitted within the owner’s dwelling.
-Under the Air Carrier Access Act, airlines may permit certain types or sizes of ESAs to travel on an airplane, and only to certain locations.
-Since an ESA is not a task-trained Service Animal required to help carry out tasks associated with daily living, it is not required to accompany a person with a disability at all times.
-Because ESAs are only permitted within the handler’s residence, vests or badges are not usually necessary.
+Any type of animal could be considered an ESA – a dog, cat, bird, snake, etc. ESAs are not required to have any specialized training.
+Per the Fair Housing Act, ESAs are only permitted within the owner’s dwelling.
+Under the Air Carrier Access Act, airlines may permit only certain types or sizes of ESAs to travel on an airplane, and only to certain destinations.
+Since an ESA is not a task-trained Service Animal required to help carry out tasks associated with daily living, it is not required nor able to accompany a person with a disability at all times.

 Do I need to register my Emotional Support Animal, purchase a certificate, or get a vest?

-There is no centralized ESA registry or registration process (no, that listing that appears in your search results is not required and is not a valid way to claim your animal is an ESA!).
+There is no centralized ESA registry nor registration process (no, that listing that appears in your search results is not required and is not a valid way to claim your animal is an ESA!).
 Vests, ID tags, etc. are not required for Emotional Support Animals, although they may be helpful if you are accessing air travel with your ESA.
 What may be needed is an assessment and letter from a qualified provider to ensure that an individual meets the criteria of having or being regarded as having a disability and a nexus is identified between the disability and the animals ability to help alleviate one or more of the individual's disability-related symptoms.

 What rights are given for Emotional Support Animals?